 Other witnesses for the lira da braccio give 7 strings in 5 courses: Giovanni Maria Lanfranco, Scintille di musica, Italy, 1533, has the same tuning as Pesaro but with an additional e’, once more extending the range; and Michael Praetorius, Syntagma Musicum III: Termini musici, Germany, 1619, reproduces this but with a top string of d’.

-Such a close parallel lira da braccio and vielle tuning is the strongest justification for reading Jerome’s vielle string pitches as arrangements of courses.
+Such a close similarity between lira da braccio and vielle tuning is the strongest justification for reading Jerome’s vielle string pitches as arrangements of courses.
 The lira da braccio shared many features of the vielle, but was different enough to accommodate renaissance music: its neck was usually unfretted but occasionally fretted; it had 6 or 7 strings, arranged in a combination of octave courses and single strings; with 2 strings as a bourdon in an octave course; it had a wide fingerboard and a bridge with a gentle enough arc to play triple and quadruple stops (3 or 4 strings at once) chordally, rather than as a drone, due its tuning.

 So we see how the lira da braccio succeeded, for a brief time, in overcoming the melody-in-a-drone strength of the vielle in the medieval period which had become its outmoded weakness in the renaissance, with the typical flat-bridged humming block replaced by the gently curved bridge tuned in fifths, enabling melodic and a degree of harmonic playing.

 This difference is illustrated in the final two videos: Igor Pomykalo demonstrating first the vielle, then the lira da braccio.

 References (with links to websites):

 Bevil, J. Marshall (1973) The Welsh Crwth, Its History, and Its Genealogy.